0ggar/GermanTrafficSignRecognition_for_yoloV5/README.md

 - Create a folder named `images_` and copy all the images from the dataset (located in `Test` and in every `Train/x` folder) into that folder

+- Create a folder named `annotations_` and copy all the labels into it

+- Create all the architecture needed for YoloV5

 Run the following script to do so `split_dataset.py`